CiscoDevNet/ansible-aci/docs/optimizing.md

 ### Benefits

 - The ACI login credentials and ansible variables can stay in the inventory.
-- Logs in once and executes subsequent tasks without requiring additional logins.
+- Logs in once and executes subsequent tasks without requiring additional logins when using password-based authentication.
-- Automatically refreshes a login if the token expires during the playbook.
+- Automatically refreshes password-based logins if the token expires during the playbook.
 - Assists with overcoming rate limiting on logins.
 - Leverages APIC's high availability by allowing a list of APIC hosts to be defined as a single ansible host.